eyldlv/clozy/README.md

 nicht, zu, : PART
 ```

 Sometimes a text will contain a lot of words of the same part-of-speech, too many to be removed in order to create a cloze that makes sense.
-In that case, the amount of words that will be removed can be limited with the flag `--postpercent` followed by the percentage of words that should be removed, e.g. `--pospercent 70`.
+In that case, the amount of words that will be removed can be limited with the flag `--pospercent` followed by the percentage of words that should be removed, e.g. `--pospercent 70`.

 #### Adjective suffix blanks